containers/containertoolbx.org/install.md

 ## Installation

-Toolbx is installed by default on Fedora Silverblue.
+Toolbx is installed by default on Fedora Silverblue and [Workstation](https://fedoraproject.org/workstation/).
 On other operating systems it's just a matter of installing the `toolbox` package.

 ## Usage